Knock Knock (Twice song): Music video

 The music video for "Knock Knock" was directed by Naive Creative Production.
 Stop-motion effect was used in some of the scenes in the video.
 It earned almost 10 million views on YouTube within 24 hours since its release and set a new record for the fastest K-pop group music video to reach 30 million view count in only 152 hours.
 It was the most viewed K-pop music video for the first half of 2017, and topped YouTube's Most Popular Music Video in Korea of that year.
 It also ranked at No. 10 on 2017 YouTube's Top Trend Music Video in Japan.

 The music video featured Twice having fun in a slumber party and snowball fight.
 Producer Park Jin-young, founder of JYP Entertainment, also had a short appearance.
 The last scene was the same ending as the music video of "TT".

 Reception

 "Knock Knock" was a commercial success in South Korea.
 It debuted atop the Gaon Digital Chart for the week ending February 25, 2017, accumulating 319,957 downloads and 7,136,193 streams within its first week of release.
-The following week, the song dropped to number two on the Gaon Digital Chart, selling 141,204 downloads and gaining 6,965,178 streams.
+The following week, the song dropped to number two on the chart, selling 141,204 downloads and gaining 6,965,178 streams.
 The single additionally peaked at numbers 5 and 15 on the World Digital Song Sales and Japan Hot 100, respectively.

 The song ranked at number 16 on Dazeds 20 Best K-pop Songs of 2017.
 "Knock Knock" surpassed 100 million streams in November 2017 and 2,500,000 downloads in September 2019 on Gaon Music Chart.

 The song also appears in the movie Spies in Disguise.